Skip to content

 Padparadscha

 The padparadscha is the next most-sought-after sapphire, and it’s rarer than the blue variety.
 Its delicate pinkish orange coloration is reminiscent of the blossom of the sacred lotus Nelumbo nucifera.
-This is also where it gets its name — from the Sinhalese word for lotus blossom.

 Pink and Purple